Awards for Teaching Excellence (ATE)

 - category of award

-- overview of the applicant’s teaching and its context (max.
-200 words).
+- overview of your teaching and its context (max.
+300 words).

 - File uploads:

-- summary of evidence addressing all four assessment criteria provided in dot point format (maximum one A4 page)
+- summary of evidence addressing all 4 assessment criteria provided in dot point format (maximum one A4 page)

-- SECaT Teaching Summary Report for the last three years (i.e. if applying in 2022, this report must provide data for 2019, 2020 and 2021).
-Applicants may include a short explanation supporting this document if desired.
+- SECaT Teaching Summary Report for the last 3 years (i.e., if applying in 2024, this report must provide data for 2021, 2022 and 2023).
+You can also include a short explanation appended to and supporting this document if desired.

 Application